Gold is a valuable metal which is why it holds generational value in jewellery and is often referred to as 'heirloom'

 By Leahy Fine Jewellery Certificate of Registration, Company of Goldsmiths of Dublin, Assay Office Dublin Castle

 Every item of By Leahy Fine Jewellery is stamped with the official seal of approval – the hallmark guarantees the purity and quality of the precious metal so that you are reassured that when you buy an 18ct gold, 9ct gold, white gold, rose gold, or sterling silver piece from By Leahy, you are guaranteed quality.
-Read more about the hallmarking process in the blog 'The Final Seal of Approval - The Irish Assay Office'.
+Read more about the hallmarking process and understand what each of the three symbols mean in this blog 'The Final Seal of Approval - The Irish Assay Office'.

 If you have any questions about By Leahy jewellery, don't hesitate to contact Laoise on email@example.com or DM on Instagram.

 In the meantime, I'll leave you with some fun facts about gold:

 - All By Leahy gold pieces are made from 100% recycled gold or silver.

 - One ounce of gold can be beaten into a translucent sheet 0.000018 cm thick and covering 9 square metres; or pulled into a wire 80 km long.